Agrarian Commons

 In the same ways the Agrarian Commons is moving land values out of a speculative market, we are also manifesting the same transition with lease rates.
 The Agrarian Commons model determines lease rates through direct engagement and collective work between potential lessee and lessor to first understand what is affordable within the context of that specific farm’s business model and financial viability.
 A lease rate is then structured around that.

-experience major financial benefits in the form of 99-year lease tenure that is affordable and provides opportunity for equity building.
-The cost to the farmer under an Agrarian Commons lease is quite different from the debt service that would be incurred to pay a corporate bank for market-based land access and ownership.
+For the farmer: Land transferred to an Agrarian Commons is typically leased to farmers who experience major financial benefits in the form of 99-year lease (or as long as state law allows), providing tenure that is affordable and offers the opportunity for equity building.
+The cost to the farmer with an Agrarian Commons lease is quite different from the debt service that would be incurred to pay a corporate bank for market-based land access and ownership.

 We want to form an Agrarian Commons, now what?